Jigmiey/Sentiment-Computation-of-War-Tweets/README.md

 # Sentiment Analysis of social media posts on Russia-Ukraine war

-Sentiment Analysis of text information from the social media platforms to get the insight into the Russia-Ukraine war.
+## Introduction
+Sentiment computation on social media posts on the war of Russia and Ukraine is done and key factors/reasons/topics are identified to determine how Ukraine is perceived on the International scene and suggest actions that could improve Ukraine's image.